 If you have space in your legal practice, documents can be kept on-site in strong storage boxes.
 At CAS, we can provide triple-walled storage boxes for your premises, which feature an ergonomically designed handle for easy carrying and comfort.
 These boxes are durable and reinforced to prevent premature failure, so offer cost-effective long-term solution to your storage needs, and allow archived files to be transported easily.
 However, if you have restricted space on-site or are concerned with the security of your legal documents, off-site specialist storage is a preferable option.

 Our fireproof storage facilities in London, Essex, Suffolk, and the Midlands offer secure storage for legal documents for businesses anywhere in the country and are perfect for documents that must be retained but are unlikely to be often needed.
 At CAS, we offer a same-day document collection and management service in our secure vehicles, which are GPS-tracked for added peace of mind.
 Each document box is identifiable with a unique bar code so that you can manage it online.
 You can request a specific box to be returned at any time, or you can use our scan on-demand service to request a digital copy of any document.

 Alternatively, our Cloud storage combines efficiency and security, offering an alternative way to manage the problem of mountains of paper documents.
 Simply scan your legal documents and upload the image to our secure Cloud storage portal, which offers multi-layered file permissions to prevent unauthorised access.
 Once scanned, the text of each document is fully searchable, so you can locate documents instantly whenever you need from any location.
 A managed document scanning and file conversion service is also available.

 Contact Us To Arrange Secure Storage Of Your Legal Documents

-To find out more about our storage solutions for your legal practice, get in touch with CAS Ltd today on 0845 5050 003.
+To find out more about our legal document storage solutions for your legal practice, get in touch with CAS Ltd today on 0845 5050 003.

 Image source: Unsplash